home-assistant/home-assistant.io/source/_integrations/p1_monitor.markdown

 - Energy Tariff Period (low / high)

 {% note %}
-By default, the gas consumption entity is disabled so if you want to use it, you need to enable it.
+By default the gas consumption entity is disabled.
+If you want to use it, you need to enable it.
 {% endnote %}

 ### Phases